WackyChomp/dip/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+Have any suggestions or ideas in mind?
-Don't forget to give the project a star!
-Thanks again!
+<br>Fork the repo and create a pull request.
+Simply open an issue with the tag "enhancement".

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)